 On the other hand, many would suggest that one item homeowners often overlook when it comes to protecting their homes from winter weather is proper insulation.
 The lack of this measure within an attic space can lead to increased drafts throughout the home and higher energy bills in colder months.
 Additionally, inefficient insulation can lead to damages caused by condensation forming within the attic space – which can ultimately lead to mold or mildew growth causing further damage over time.

 Winter weather can have both positive and negative effects on roofs throughout colder months if not addressed properly with appropriate maintenance.
-To further protect your home against winter weather damage such as water damage from ice, moisture, or snow accumulation, continued roof maintenance must be practiced diligently.
+To further protect your home against winter weather damage such as water damage from ice, moisture, or snow accumulation, continued roof maintenance after winter season must be practiced diligently.

 Water Damage from Ice, Moisture, and Snow